mverleg/tel/qcompiler/README.md

   - which cache?
   - compiler flags like debug/opt mode
   - compiler mode or ide mode (latter has source locations etc)
+* How to do cycle detection?
+It could happen for e.g. circular imports, right?
+Keep a hashset, maybe only when dependency step is 'higher' or equal?